 So, start off your holiday season on the green foot by making a few small, eco-friendly changes this Turkey Day.
 It’s easy to get the entire family involved, have fun and decrease the burden on your wallet as well.

 Before you rush to eat yourself into a tryptophan-induced coma, take a minute to think about where your food comes from.

 When shopping for your Thanksgiving meal, keep two words in mind: organic and local.
 These keywords will guarantee a fresher, more nutritious meal.

 If you buy local, not only can you enjoy fresh food, but you will also support your local economy.
-Check for farmers’ markets, family farms, community-supported agriculture programs and U-Pick options in your area for the freshest produce, eggs, dairy and grass-fed meat.
-Also, consider buying organic wines to be more eco-conscious without sacrificing quality or taste.
+Check for farmers markets, family farms, community-supported agriculture programs and u-pick options in your area for the freshest produce, eggs, dairy and grass-fed meat.
+Consider buying organic wines to be more eco-conscious without sacrificing quality or taste.

 Also, don’t forget the vegetarians at your table.
 The Vegetarian Resource Group estimates that 3 percent of Americans, between 6 million and 8 million adults, are vegetarians.
-For example, the Organic Consumers Association developed a healthy vegetarian Thanksgiving menu which includes stuffed acorn squash with corn bread dressing and chestnut gravy.
+If you’re not sure what to serve, the Organic Consumers Association developed a healthy vegetarian Thanksgiving menu that includes stuffed acorn squash with cornbread dressing and chestnut gravy.

 2. Crowd Control

 At least 28 billion pounds of edible food is wasted each year — more than 100 pounds per person.
 One of the best ways to reduce your waste this Thanksgiving is to plan ahead for the meal and practicing portion control.

 Use Less Stuff created a handy list of approximate per person food and drink portions: